ti1

 Back to the TOP

 This next model can be scratch built, or if you would rather try a kit first, you can purchase one from Andy Clancy Designs.
 This is the Clancy “Speedy Bee.”
 She is a fairly easy build, and results in a gentle flyer that I think you will really enjoy.
-Mine is powered by an O.S. .25 FX 2-stroke engine, and any modifications I made to the plans are all covered in my “build description.”
+Mine is powered by an O.S. .25 FX 2-stroke engine, and any modifications I made to the plans are all covered in my “Speedy Bee Build Description.”

 sb1 sb2 sb3 sb4